microsoft/fluentui-react-native/packages/experimental/Shimmer/SPEC.md

   elements: Array<ShimmerElementTypes>;

   /**
-   * Specifies the Shimmer effect angle in degrees (produced by a gradient)
+   * Specifies the Shimmer effect angle in degrees (produced by a gradient).
+   *
+   * @defaultValue 45 on @platform Android
-   * @defaultValue 45 on Android, 0 on other platforms
+   * @defaultValue 0 on other platforms.
    */
   angle?: number;

   /**
-   * Specifies the animation delay time in milliseconds
+   * Specifies the animation delay time in milliseconds.
+   *
+   * @defaultValue 500 on @platform win32
-   * @defaultValue 500 on win32, 0 on other platforms
+   * @defaultValue 0 on other platforms.
    */
   delay?: number;

   /**
-   * Specifies the time required to traverse the control in milliseconds *
+   * Specifies the time required to traverse the control in milliseconds.
+   *
+   * @defaultValue 1000 on @platform Android
+   * @defaultValue 2000 on @platform win32
-   * @defaultValue 1000 on Android, 2000 on win32, 7000 on other platforms
+   * @defaultValue 7000 on other platforms.
    */
   duration?: number;